 Video Calls and Online Gaming

 Video calls and online gaming are great ways to connect with friends remotely.
 This includes using platforms like Zoom, Skype, or Google Meet for video calls and online gaming platforms like Steam or Xbox Live for gaming.
-(See Also: Is It Safe To Visit Guatemala 2025? – A Traveler’s Guide)
+(See Also: Is Kruger National Park Safe to Visit?
+A Guide to Worry-Free Safari Adventures)

 Here are some key considerations: